ignacioct/StockDashboard/README.md

 pip install streamlit
 ```

+## Uploading your portfolio data

+The app will search for a file called ```portfolio.csv``` in your parent directory.
+There, a table information about your portfolio should be placed.
+This csv file has the following variables to fill up: Stock Symbol, Price (at which it was bought), Money Invested, Date of purcharse.

 ## Running the Dashboard

 To run the app, once the environment is activated, just type the following Streamlit command: